My time in France was far too short. Only one night in Marseille and another two nights in Aix en Provence.

 Goutez at Ladurée Champs Elysées

 While it’s new the interior is far more interesting with an art nouveau expression of a butterfly cocoon.
 If you’re like me you’ll also pick up a sampler of macarons to go.

 75 Av. des Champs-Élysées, 75008 Paris, France

-Walk Around for just a bit
+Walk Around for Just a Bit

 I’m a fan of walking tours and loved our walking tour of food in Rome, next time I’d try the Sampling Paris’ Best Food tour which is only two hours long and highlights the best of

 French Wine + Food